 To make mango puree, wash a large ripe and juicy mango and wipe it with a kitchen cloth.
 Peel the skin using a sharp knife.
 Cut the flesh away from the seed and discard the seed.
 Chop the mango flesh into pieces.
 Add the pieces to a blender and blend until smooth.
 Mango puree is ready.
-You can refrigerate it for 3-4 days or freeze for 6 months.
+You can refrigerate it for 3-4 days or freeze it for 6 months.

-Pro Tips by Neha
+Pro Tips By Neha

 Never use a blender to mix the yogurt with mango puree.
 It will make the consistency of the shrikhand very thin.
 Always use a wire whisk to mix everything.

 Mango Shrikhand can be prepared ahead of time and can be stored in the fridge for 3-4 days in an air-tight container.

-Mango Shrikhand Recipe
+Mango Shrikhand Recipe (Amrakhand)

-- 1 pound plain yogurt
+- 1 pound plain yogurt (500 g)

-- ½ cup mango puree
+- ½ cup mango puree (homemade or canned)

 - ½ teaspoon ground cardamom

-- 1 pinch saffron
+- 1 pinch saffron strands